timhaj/CSH.js/README.md

 # TODO
 - Line numbers
 - Apply anywhere inside a 'pre' block, not directly in is
-- Currently VS Code highlighting, in future other bigger IDEs (jetbrains,...), maybe a template for user specific
+- More premade templates from bigger IDEs